kalliduz/NeuralAnts/readme.md

 ## Usage

 Open `main.html` in any modern browser.
-The page will display a canvas with a single ant moving randomly.
+The page will display a canvas with a single ant seeking out food that appears over time.
 No server or build step is required.

 ## Repository Structure